It’s easy for beginner designers to

 text

-Most of the text mass sits between the baseline and the top
+Most of the text mass sits between the baseline and the

-Text properly centered in between
+Text properly centered in

-2 lines, based on the height of the lowercase
+between 2 lines, based on the height of the lowercase

 letters.

 Why is it called ‘x’ height?
-Because the letter ‘x’ is the
+Because the letter ‘x’ is

-font’s x-height slightly.”
+pass the font’s x-height slightly.”
 Sirine Matta

 Text in a shape

-When centering text inside a box (like a button or a label),
+When centering text inside a box (like a button or a

-around the text, not just above and below.
+of space all around the text, not just above and below.

 Two sets of buttons.
-In one set,
+In one

-The other set has inconsistent spacing around.
+rightward.
+The other set has inconsistent spacing

 Centering polygons

-When centering a polygon, center the circle passing by each
+When centering a polygon, center the circle passing by

-uniform.
+nice and uniform.

 A 3-points polygon (a play

-button) in a circle, with box-based centering and circle-based
+button) in a circle, with box-based centering and

-polygons (a star)
+with a 5-points polygons (a star)

 Nested rounded boxes

 Rounded boxes are great.
-They don’t have sharp edges, they
+They don’t have sharp edges,

-been sanded down, or eroded, like pebbles.
+shapes have been sanded down, or eroded, like pebbles.

 However, when putting a rounded box into another one, a